go-outside-labs/fake/content/about.md

 +++
-title = "the revolution will be decentralized" date = "2021-01-28"
+title = "The revolution will be decentralized" date = "2021-01-28"
 +++